wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 === "C#"

     With the Azure AI Agent Service and its .NET SDK, you define the function schema as part of the C# code when adding the function to the agent.
-This approach is more verbose but allows for greater flexibility in defining the function schema.

     For example, in the **Lab.cs** file, the `InitialiseTools` method defines the function schema for the `FetchSalesDataAsync` function: